 Summary: Quantum fluctuations in the strange-quark field affect the properties of composite particles even when the quantum numbers of those composite particles don't depend on strange quarks.
-This is the case for nucleons (protons and neutrons), where the strange-quark contribution to the mass of the nucleon play a role in searches for dark matter in large underground detectors.
-I have used lattice QCD to investigate strange-quark contributions both to the mass and to the internal structure of nucleons, which requires challenging computations of quark-line-disconnected diagrams.
+I have used lattice QCD to investigate strange-quark contributions both to the mass and to the internal structure of nucleons (protons and neutrons).
+This requires challenging computations of quark-line-disconnected diagrams.

 Image: Schematic diagram illustrating a quark-line-disconnected diagram that contributes to the electromagnetic form factors governing how nucleons (N) interact with photons (γ).

 Related publications: Lat12:166, arXiv:1012.0562

 As the fundamental theory of the strong nuclear force, quantum chromodynamics (QCD) is responsible for quarks being confined into composite particles such as nucleons (protons and neutrons), through the quarks' interactions with gluons.
 The picture below illustrates where quarks and nucleons fit into the structure of matter, but it's not the whole story: While it shows a nucleon consisting of three quarks, the nucleon's mass is roughly 100 times larger than the mass of those three quarks.
 The vast majority of the mass of composite particles—and thus of the visible universe—comes from the energy of strong QCD interactions.